Variables are used as containers or boxes (of real world) in our Python program. Variable stores our data.

 Case sensitive

-Reserved words can’t be used ( What is reserved words ?)
+Reserved words can’t be used ( What are reserved words ?)

 Must assign before using